 Passport: All program participants are required to have a valid passport, which must be valid at least six months beyond the program end date.

-Visa: U.S. Citizens need a visa to enter Brazil.
+Visa: U.S. Citizens do not need a visa to enter Brazil.
 Other nationalities: please consult NYU's Office of Global Services and check with the Brazilian consulate for details.

 Visit the Steinhardt Study Abroad Student Resources website

 Visit the NYU Steinhardt Study Abroad Policies page